Sicilian Anise Cookies for Lent (Pani di Cena)

 • In a medium bowl, combine the flour, anise seeds and baking powder and give it a stir.

-• Cream the eggs and sugar in a large mixing bowl, beating with an electric mixer.
+Cream the eggs and sugar in a large mixing bowl, beating with an electric mixer.
 This may take about 2 minutes.
-Then add the .

 • Pour the dough out on to a lightly floured work surface.
 Knead the dough and add additional flour to keep if from sticking to the surface.
 Continue to knead the dough until it is smooth and no longer tacky.

-• Place the dough in bowl, cover and refrigerate for 2 hours.
+• Place the dough in bowl, cover and rest for 2 hours.

-Bake the cookies in a 350 degree oven for about 15-20 minutes or until the cookies are golden.
+Bake the cookies in a preheated oven at 350°F for 9-12 minutes or until they are golden brown.
 Allow the cookies to cool completely on rack before frosting.

 Frosting the cookies